w3c/wai-curricula/content/designer/visual-design.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about the contrast ratio for the different user interface components.
 Assess how students understand the different contrast ratio requirements depending on the components.
+* Practical &mdash; Give students a complex layout and ask them to simplify it so that it can be used by all.
+Assess how students select elements that minimize distractions and cognitive overload.
 * Portfolio &mdash; Have students design a web page.
 Assess how students use customizable color, layout, spacing, and placement to support content perception, identification, and readability.

 ## Teaching Resources